s-kybound/NSFattendancebot/README.md

 Upon downloading the code in your preferred IDE, set up the variables which are near the start of the script, replacing all text within the single quotation marks.
 It will look exactly like this:

-key = 'Insert the key for yout telegram bot here.' password = 'Insert the password for admins here.'  #admin password highpassword = 'Insert the password for superadmins here.'  #superadmin password starttime = 'HH:MM'  #string to denote time to activate autoattendance, 24H clock in format 'HH:MM' endtime = 'HH:MM'  #string to denote time to deactivate autoattendance, 24H clock in format 'HH:MM' ranks = [
+key = 'Insert the key for yout telegram bot here.'

+password = 'Insert the password for admins here.'

+highpassword = 'Insert the password for superadmins here.'

+starttime = 'HH:MM'

+endtime = 'HH:MM'

+ranks = [
     'COL', 'SLTC', 'LTC',
     'MAJ', 'CPT', 'LTA',